matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 ## Conclusion

-Data science is new, and we are still working out what it is.
+Data science is new, and we are still working what it is.
 At the moment, it is best defined by what a data scientist does.
 A data scientist uses programming as the basis for a deeper, more flexible approach to data analysis.
 That is what we will try to teach you on this course.

 ## References